SamparkBhol/health-hub/README.md

   The complete hosted stack runs through GitHub Codespaces.
 Activating its crawler, database, local language models and public endpoint requires approximately 10–15 minutes.

   **Please contact me before evaluating the live deployment.
-I will activate the Codespace and provide the working public link directly.**
+I will activate the Codespace and provide the working public link directly as it has many things that cant be deployed for free**